anncli/GRiD_Demo/README.md

 This plot demonstrates:
 - How closely the robot follows the commanded acceleration
 - The effect of inertia, gravity, and coupling on the system response
-- Good overlap between the curves indicates that inverse and forward dynamics are consistent
+- Good overlap between the curves indicates inverse and forward dynamics are consistent

 ## API Reference
 [Full API Reference and Documentation](#api-reference)